HiPhish/gradle.nvim/HACKING.rst

 acts as a mediator between the two.

 The following illustration gives an overview of how the individual parts connect.
-The communcation protocol is on top of the arrows, the underlying transport mechanism is beneath the arrows.
+The communication protocol is on top of the arrows, the underlying transport mechanism is beneath the arrows.

 .. code-block::